timnat/DifCover/README.md

 * sample1_sample2.ratio_per_w_CC0_a10_A219_b10_B240_v1000_l500.log2adj_1.095.pdf
 * sample1_sample2.ratio_per_w_CC0_a10_A219_b10_B240_v1000_l500.log2adj_1.095.DNAcopyout

-In *.DNAcopyout columns are: scaffold, start position of first window in the interval, start position of last window in the interval, number of merged windows, averaged enrichment score
+In *.DNAcopyout columns are: scaffold, start position of first window in the interval, start position of last window in the interval, number of merged windows, enrichment score

 NOTES:
 1. AC = 1.095 is an Adjustment Coefficient that allows to take in an account initial difference in the amount of sampling or produced coverage for each sample.
 We recommend compute AC as ratio (modal coverage of sample2)/(modal coverage of sample1).
 Modal coverage for each sample can be calculated using generated with samtools stats histogram for per base coverage (samtools stats sample1.bam | grep).